The traditional LMS feels like they’ve been around forever and in many ways they have.

 Not at all!

-Most LXPs are built as SaaS products (Software-as-a-Service) and so there are no expensive downloads or costly fees to host the platform; you simply access the platforms online with a simple, low, monthly subscription fee.
+Most LXPs are built as SaaS products (Software-as-a-Service) so there are no expensive downloads or costly fees to host the platform; you simply access the platforms online with a simple, low, monthly subscription fee.

 4. Frequently asked questions about LXPs